sylabs/examples/machinelearning/intel-tensorflow/README.md

 This definition file includes all development tools to build Tensorflow from scratch with MKL configuration.

 ## Build
-* To build immutable containers (Production recommended).
+* To build immutable containers (recommended in production environments):
 ```
     sudo singularity build <mysingularity_name>.sif Singularity.devel-mkl.def
 ```
-* To build development containers, Where you can install packages and modified container as needed.
+* To build development containers in which you can install additional packages and modify the container:
 ```
     sudo singularity build --sandbox <mysingularity_name>/ Singularity.devel-mkl.def
 ```